It All Started With …

 “Sure,” I agreed.
 “You’ll have to teach me how to play.”

 We had a blast!
 Collin won again and again, and every time I demanded a rematch.
-He emerged the undefeated champion.
+He emerged as the undefeated champion.
 By the time Josh woke up, we’d killed the Jell-O and were ready for some real food, so we set about making breakfast.

 As we ate, I decided that Collin might be the best part of dating Josh.
 During the months and years that followed, I told him so frequently.
 With a wink, I’d say, “You know you’re the best part of this deal!”
 As a little boy, it made him laugh.
 As he got older, he’d reply with a smile and return my wink.